Unleash/unleash/website/docs/feature-flag-tutorials/django/implementing-feature-flags-django.md

 ![architecture diagram for our implementation](../rails/diagram.png)

 The Unleash Server is a **Feature Flag Control Service**, which manages your feature flags and lets you retrieve flag data.
 Unleash has a UI for creating and managing projects and feature flags.
-For server-side applications or automated scripts, Unleash exposes an [API]((https://docs.getunleash.io/reference/api/unleash)) defined by an OpenAPI specification, allowing you to perform these actions programmatically.
+For server-side applications or automated scripts, Unleash exposes an [API](<(https://docs.getunleash.io/reference/api/unleash)>) defined by an OpenAPI specification, allowing you to perform these actions programmatically.

-## 1. Best practices for back-end apps with Unleash

-Django is a back-end framework, so there are special considerations to plan around when implementing feature flags.

-Most importantly, you must:

--   Limit feature flag payloads for scalability, security, and efficiency
--   Use graceful degradation where possible to improve the resiliency of your architecture

-For a complete list of architectural guidelines, including caching strategies, see our [best practices for building and scaling feature flag systems](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).

-## 2. Install a local feature flag provider
+## 1. Install a local feature flag provider

 In this section, we'll install Unleash, run the instance locally, log in, and create a feature flag.
 If you prefer, you can use other tools instead of Unleash, but you'll need to update the code accordingly.
 The basic steps will probably be the same.